fuzhouch/qbranch/README.md

 encode/decode protocol.
 While Bond tries to support multiple programming languages, QBranch focuses only on Java eco-system.

-# Regarding project name...
+# Regarding project name

-Find an 007 fan from your friends and he/she will surely tell you why. :)
+Time to tell who is a true James Bond fan. :)

 # Difference between QBranch and Microsoft Bond

-People may have noticed Bond has an on-going effort to support Java (see ``jvm`` branch of https://github.com/Microsoft/Bond), so a good question is why does developers want QBranch.
+People may have noticed Bond has an on-going effort to support Java (see ``jvm`` branch of https://github.com/Microsoft/Bond), so a good question

-A short question is simple: you may not want QBranch at all.
-Or a longer
+is: since official Microsoft Bond is working on JVM support, why do we bother QBranch?
+A short answer is: you may not want QBranch at all.
-version: you may choose QBranch or Bond/Java based on your project needs.
+A long version: you may choose QBranch or Bond/Java based on your project needs.

 Unlike official Bond/Java binding, QBranch is more a unofficial, fun project for myself.
+Unlike the official Bond implementation, I would like to take the chance to explore more possibilities.

-The origin of two projects result in multiple
+The origin of two projects result in multiple differences:
-differences:

-1. **Different programming languages.** QBranch is written in Kotlin, because I want to find a project to learn a new programming language.
-   Bond/Java is implemented in Java based on their own consideration of maximum compatibility.
+1. **A (slightly) better generic support.** Bond supports defining structure with generic (type arguments).
+However, we may get different support level in different target programming languages.
+The official Bond introduces BondSerializable in both C# and Java, which limits type arguments to generic Bond structure.
+Meanwhile, QBranch want to see if we can remove the constrains and get almost the same support level just like C++.

-2. **Different feature set**.
+2. **Limited feature set**.
 Due to constrains of my spare time, QBranch does not try to implement every feature from Bond.
 Instead, I pick some features useful based on my experience of using Bond.
 For example, QBranch implements only CompactBinary protocol for now.
    I may add more features based on feedbacks or my work experiences, but there's not guarantee.

-3. **Different integration approach.** Bond/Java must follow existing design of Bond, e.g. it uses gbc as code generation tool.
-QBranch focuses on only Java world, so I can use Java-based tools like ANTLR to implement a Bond compiler in Java, which provides better integration when using it with other Java build systems like Maven/Gradle.

-4. **Different design decisions.** As a result of learning Java/Kotlin reflection system, QBranch tries to implement Bond protocol, which requires minimal generated code but put most decoding/encoding logic in core code.
-Meanwhile, Bond/Java implements most encoding/decoding logic in generated code, which may cause performance gain over QBranch (to be confirmed, really!) but larger output.
+3. **A Java-styled integration approach.** Official Bond uses gbc.exe as code generation compiler, which requires external dependency in build system.
+QBrnach, on the other hand, tries to provide a compiler written in Java/Kotlin, which can be implemented as a Maven/Gradle plug-in, which results in a better integration.

 So developers can choose them based on their own consideration.
 If you want a complete feature set of Bond with official support, you may go